-Plants need airborne moisture, and the water vapor (or humidity) in your grow room can determine how healthy your plants are.
+Plants need airborne moisture.
+In addition, the water vapor (or humidity) in your grow room can determine how healthy your plants are.
 Healthy plants require proper humidity levels for each stage of growth.

 What is humidity and how is it measured?

 Humidity is the amount of water vapor present in the air.
-There are three common ways to measure it in the grow room: Relative humidity (RH), grains per pound, and dew point temperature.
+There are three common ways to measure it in the grow room.
+This includes:

 In this article, we’ll talk about relative humidity, which is expressed as a percentage: %RH.